juxor/afaq/markdown/append1.md

   * [Replies to Some Errors and Distortions in Bryan Caplan's "Anarchist Theory FAQ" version 4.1.1](append12.md)
   * [Appendix - Is "anarcho"-capitalism a type of anarchism?](append13.md)

-[‹ J.7 What do anarchists mean by "social revolution"?](secJ7.md "Go to previous page" ) [up](index.md "Go to parent page" ) [Replies to Some Errors and Distortions in Bryan Caplan's "Anarchist Theory FAQ" version 5.2 ›](append11.md "Go to next page" )
+[‹ Why does the Makhnovist movement show there is an alternative to Bolshevism?](append46.md "Go to previous page") [up](supplementary.md "Go to parent page") [Replies to Some Errors and Distortions in Bryan Caplan's "Anarchist Theory FAQ" version 5.2 ›](append11.md "Go to next page")